bewuethr/bewuethr.github.io/2022-03-03-infinite-history.md

 (defaults to 500), and the size of the history file with [`HISTFILESIZE`][histfilesize].
 Common advice is to just set these to large numbers; however, since Bash 4.3, they can be set to a negative value for unlimited history.
-(Watch out, setting to 0 truncates the history file!)
+(Watch out, setting to 0 disables history and truncates the history file, respectively!)

 So, for an infinite history (and so far ignoring implications of parallel shell session), we'd want something like this in our `.bashrc`: